safabash/zomato/README.md

 # zomato
-Created UI of zomato web page using HTML and CSS
+Created UI of zomato web page using HTML and CSS to become familiar the both HTML5 and CSS